*Construction du site web en cours* S’il vous plaît soyez patient lorsque nous mettons à jour la langue française. Merci

 In 1996, Dr. Don McKenzie, a Canadian Professor of Sports Medicine and Exercise Physiologist, challenged the prevailing medical thinking that women treated for breast cancer should avoid rigorous upper body exercise for fear of developing lymphedema, a debilitating and chronic side effect of treatment.

 Looking to develop a program to determine the impact of exercise on breast cancer survivors, he chose dragon boat paddling as the epitome of strenuous, repetitive upper body exercise.
 He trained twenty-four breast cancer volunteers in a gym, introduced them to dragon boats and taught them paddling techniques.
 At the end of a three-month season on the water none had lymphedema.

 The women found they were fitter, healthier, and happier.
 They loved the camaraderie and support of their fellow paddlers and had regained some control over their lives.
 They named their team ‘Abreast In A Boat’ and began inviting other survivors to share in their discovery.

 Over the years, a grass roots movement spread throughout Canada and was introduced to other countries by breast cancer survivors.
 These inspirational individuals could not be stopped.

 The Breast Cancer Survivor Dragon Boat phenomena continued to spread.
 Representatives from different countries joined together to paddle in different places around the world.
 There are now crews on six continents.
 In 2005, a celebration of the start of Abreast In A Boat took place in Vancouver, Canada, an international event with over 2000 breast cancer survivors from around the world.
-Further international festivals followed in Australia, Peterborough, Ontario Canada, Sarasota, Florida U.S.A, Florence Italy, with one coming up in New Zealand.
+Further international festivals followed in Australia, Peterborough, Ontario Canada, Sarasota, Florida U.S.A, Florence Italy, and the most recent in New Zealand.